Humanity has been developing technologies to defend the home front for hundreds of years, resulting in the highest number of enemy casualties.

 Mask-Only Posture

-If they are shielded from direct skin contact with liquid or solid contamination (transfer hazards), soldiers do not have to wear protective overgarments or rubber gloves when working in a polluted area.
+Soldiers shielded from direct skin contact with liquid or solid contamination (transfer hazards) do not have to wear protective overgarments or rubber gloves when working in a polluted area.

-Examples of this type of partial shielding against contamination include tanks, some vans, and some structures.
+Tanks, vans, and structures are examples of this type of partial shielding against contamination.
 Soldiers may be exposed to vapor dangers but not transfer hazards inside these shelters.

 For instance, a teletype operator in a sealed communications van can work safely and much more effectively while wearing a mask.

-- The value of a mask-only posture's enhanced efficiency must be weighed against its increased risk.
-Soldiers within may be exposed to a transfer hazard if weapons, fire, or accident breach the shelter.
+The value of a mask-only posture's enhanced efficiency must be weighed against its increased risk.
+Soldiers within the shelter may be exposed to a transfer hazard if weapons, fire, or an accident breach it.
 When a shelter is breached, regular clothing offers temporary transfer risk protection.

 - There haven't been any chemical attacks, and the troops outside are at MOPP3 or MOPP4.